Tenacious Representation For Cocaine Charges

-Possession with Intent to Distribute (PWID): Possession of cocaine with intent to distribute (PWID) is a Class H felony.
-Intent to distribute is based off the weight of the cocaine, if it is packaged into smaller containers, or if there are other items that indicate intent to distribute, such as scales and small bags present when arrested.
-PWID carries a potential jail sentence ranging from 5 months to up to 25 months for defendants with criminal records.
+Possession with intent to distribute (PWID): Possession of cocaine with intent to distribute (PWID) is a Class H felony.
+Intent to distribute is based on the weight of the cocaine, if it is packaged into smaller containers, or if there are other items that indicate intent to distribute such as the presence of scales and small bags when arrested.
+PWID carries a potential jail sentence ranging from five months to up to 25 months for defendants with criminal records.

-If in possession of 28 – 200 grams of cocaine, the charge becomes a Class G Felony.
-Class G Felonies face up to 51 months in jail and a $50,000 fine.
+If in possession of 28–200 grams of cocaine, the charge becomes a Class G felony.
+People convicted of Class G felonies face up to 51 months in jail and a $50,000 fine.

-If in possession of 200.1 – 400 grams of cocaine, the charge becomes a Class F Felony.
-Class F Felonies face up to 93 months in jail and a $100,000 fine.
+If in possession of 200.1–400 grams of cocaine, the charge becomes a Class F felony.
+People convicted of Class F felonies face up to 93 months in jail and a $100,000 fine.

-If in possession of greater than 400 grams of cocaine, the charge becomes a Class D Felony.
-Class D Felonies face up to 222 months in jail and a $250,000 fine.
+If in possession of greater than 400 grams of cocaine, the charge becomes a Class D felony.
+People convicted of Class D felonies face up to 222 months in jail and a $250,000 fine.

-If you’ve been charged with possession, or possession with intent to distribute cocaine or any other drug crime, seek immediate legal assistance.
-Contact us now to schedule your free consultation at 919-591-2240 or send us an email by clicking on the button below.
+If you’ve been charged with possession, or possession with intent to distribute cocaine or any other drug, seek immediate legal assistance.
+Contact us now to schedule your free consultation at 984-297-0075 or send us an email by clicking on the link below.